-We’re in January right now, and your small change for this month shouldn't take long at all: Just buy an insulating jacket for your water heater so it doesn't have to work as hard to get the water hot for your morning shower.
+Starting in January, making a small change each month shouldn't take too much investment.
+First, buy an insulating jacket for your water heater so it doesn't have to work as hard to get the water hot for your morning shower.
 Old blankets wrapped around the water heater would do the trick as well.

-You’re already on your way to a green 2014!
+With that first step out of the way, you're already on your way to a green new year.
 As the year goes on, here are more changes you can make:

 - February: Buy or make draft stoppers to place in front of your windows

 - May: Plant a container garden

 - June: Pull your refrigerator away from the wall and vacuum the coils on the back (or they may be on the bottom.)

 - July: Buy a reusable water bottle and/or insulated mug — this will cut way down on the amount of cups you use and, therefore, the dishes you have to wash.